ETCE-LAB/COvid-19-Disease-Outcome-Predictor/README.md

 Error messages are implemented using the validation features of Tabulator.
 Dynamic error labels are added above the table that are scrolled to automatically.
-The number of error messages at a time does not exceed the number of columns.
 Clicking on error messages will autoscroll to the culprit cell.
 All error autoscrolling only occurs if the target is outside the current viewport.

 #### Shiny Server Communication